Literature / The Ear, the Eye and the Arm

 - Adult Fear: The notion of your children being kidnapped after they convince you to let them do a small expedition for homework.
 Unsurprisingly, General Matsika is frantic when he realizes his kids are gone.

 - All Myths Are True: The ancient African myths are very real and drive a lot of the story.

 - Ancient Africa: Resthaven.
 In the middle of the futuristic Zimbabwe, this is a sacred country where the old ways are preservednote - "the spiritual heart of Africa."
 Even airplanes aren't allowed to fly overhead, and the people who live inside of it have only the vaguest notion of the outside world - most of them.

 - And I Must Scream: Happens to Arm near the end of the book.

 - Big Damn Heroes: The detectives pull this in Resthaven.
 Arm also attempts to pull this at the book's climax, but that doesn't work out.

 - Bittersweet Ending: The kids are saved from becoming a sacrifice, the family soothsayer's mother is put in jail for her extortion plot, but She-Elephant still has to serve some jail time for her crimes.

-- Blessed with Suck: Arm's telepathy grows in strength as the book progresses, making him more sensitive to what other people are feeling nearby, and thus making it harder for him to function around other people.
+- Arm's telepathy grows in strength as the book progresses, making him more sensitive to what other people are feeling nearby, and thus making it harder for him to function around other people.
 Luckily for him, he loses his telepathy due to what the Gondwannan gods do to him.